 Some States are conducting audits or pre-certification prior to a foot and mouth disease (FMD) outbreak.
 This may involve visiting the operation, reviewing the enhanced biosecurity plan, and discussing milk movement on and off the operation.
 Contact your State Animal Health Official to ask if auditing or pre-certification is being done.

 Does the SMS Plan only apply to larger producers?

 The SMS Plan, along with the Secure Beef and Secure Pork Supply Plans, apply to operations of any size.

 Can one Premises Identification Number (PIN) be used for animals owned by the same person but housed in multiple locations?

 PINs serve as a method of locating animals in a Control Area during an outbreak and are also included on movement permits.
 It is important that the PIN reflect the actual location of the animals (latitude, longitude).
 If you have multiple or adjoining locations with animals, contact your State Animal Health Official for guidance on how many PINs may be needed.

 Are there Secure Food Supply Plans for other livestock?

-Yes, there are Secure Food Supply Plans for beef cattle and pigs.
-The Secure Milk, Pork, and Beef Supply Plans were all developed together so recommendations are similar with species-specific differences where needed.
-More information is available on the Secure Beef Supply website and the Secure Pork Supply website.
+Yes, there are Secure Food Supply Plans for beef cattle, sheep and pigs.
+The Secure Milk, Pork, Beef, and Sheep and Wool Supply plans were developed together, so recommendations are similar with species-specific differences where needed.
+More information is available on the Secure Beef Supply website, the Secure Sheep and Wool Supply Plan website, and the Secure Pork Supply website.

 Who is a Regulatory Official?